 As someone who grew up in Colorado, I spent a lot of time going down to New Mexico for vacation, and it was there that I truly fell in love with the Tex-Mex mashup.

 Honestly, Tex-Mex can be found more and more around the country, often in what some people actually refer to as “authentic” Mexican food.
 But there are more than a few major differences between this relatively new US cuisine, and the time-honored traditional foods enjoyed south of the border, unique to their respective regions.

 To boil it down quickly, Tex-Mex cuisine usually uses a good amount of shredded cheese, meat such as beef or chicken, beans, peppers, and a variety of spices.

-Think nachos, crispy tacos, and the fajitas that you know and love.
+Think nachos, tortilla skillets, crispy tacos, chilaquiles, and the fajitas that you know and love.
 Usually, the type of cheese is the defining factor in the difference between Tex-Mex and Mexican food.

 Other differences include ground beef, black beans, canned veggies, and wheat flour that are not typical of traditional Mexican cuisine.
 This is primarily because these ingredients are common on the farms and ranch lands of Texas.

 There’s a lot more yellow cheese (think cheddar) used in Tex-Mex, and that’s probably why I am so obsessed with it.
 I mean, that’s a huge reason why I am all about this particular dish right now.